jazoza/architecturality/03_text_analysis.md

 from os import listdir
 from os.path import isfile, join

+# load .csv files created by SCRAPING
 files = [f for f in listdir('/path/to/files') if f.endswith('.csv') and isfile(join('/path/to/files', f))]
 d = pd.concat([pd.read_csv(f) for f in files], keys=files)
-# convert the text column from the dataframe to a string
-tweets_l = d['text'].tolist() # create a list from 'text' column in d dataframe
 ```

-## Preprocess the text of tweets
+### Preprocess the text of tweets

 Separate in 'tokens', translate special characters and special expressions (emoticons), remove stopwords.
 Below are some basic preprocessing functions: